E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

  default-information originate
 ```

-The `203.0.113.1/32` loopback is not advertised directly through OSPF.
+The `203.0.113.1/32` loopback is not advertised as a specific OSPF route.

 The other routers reach it using the default route advertised by R3.